 Why does Bloom reintroduce natural terpenes vs. using cannabis-derived terpenes?

-Cannabis vapes with terpenes either come from two sources; cannabis terpenes (also called cannabis-derived) which are the original terpenes from the plant, and natural terpenes, also known as food-grade terpenes.
+Cannabis vapes with terpenes either come from two sources; cannabis terpenes (also called cannabis-derived) which are the original terpenes from the plant, and natural terpenes, also known as food-grade or botanical terpenes.

 It is important to understand that terpenes are extremely unstable compounds that can be easily changed or damaged.
 During extraction, the applied heat and pressure end up damaging the original terpenes from the plant matter and degrading them from their original taste and effects in a process known as oxidation.
 Once terpenes are oxidized they no longer represent the original molecule and can never go back to their original form.

 Therefore, terpenes extracted from the raw plant material will no longer work as intended, changing the overall effectiveness of the strain.
-This is why oil that uses cannabis-derived terpenes typically taste very similar to one another and doesn’t have much differentiation between strain effects.
+This is why oil that uses cannabis-derived terpenes typically tastes very similar to one another and does not have much differentiation between strain effects.